 - Attorney credentials, review signals, and disclaimer.

-The best content strategy for a family law firm is not "post weekly because SEO."
+The best family law content strategy is not "publish every week because SEO."

-It is a library of pages that answer questions people ask before, during, and after a family law issue.
+It is a library of pages that answer the questions people ask before, during, and after a family law issue.
+Publishing less often and making each page more useful is usually better than filling the site with generic explainers.

 - What to do after being served divorce papers in [state].